thejetjayjay/DomCobb/Outputs/Git Agent.md

   - Staged changes
 - If no uncommitted changes are found, inform the user in Portuguese: "Não há mudanças para commitar no momento.
 Todas as alterações já foram commitadas."
 - Only proceed if there are uncommitted changes to process.

-0.5) **Check for private folder deletions and execute backup BEFORE committing**
-- **CRITICAL:** Before proceeding with any commits that delete files from private folders, check if:
-  - There are uncommitted deletions of files in private folders (`DomCobb/Outputs/`, `DomCobb/Internal Files/`, or `Dev Agents/`)
-  - OR if private folders exist in the filesystem (even if not in Git)
-- **If deletions are detected OR private folders exist:**
-  - Check if a remote named `private` is configured.
-  - **If `private` remote is configured:**
-    - Inform the user in Portuguese: "Detectei que há pastas privadas ou deleções de arquivos privados.
-Vou fazer backup dessas pastas para o repositório privado ANTES de prosseguir com o commit."
-    - Navigate to the repository root directory (if not already there).
-    - **Execute private folders backup using backup script BEFORE committing deletions:**
-      - Execute the backup script: `powershell -ExecutionPolicy Bypass -File backup-private.ps1`
-      - The script will:
-        - Check if private folders exist
-        - Clone or update the private repository in a temporary location
-        - Copy private folders (`DomCobb/Outputs/`, `DomCobb/Internal Files/`, `Dev Agents/`) to the temporary repository
-        - Commit and push to the private repository
-        - Clean up temporary files
-    - If the script fails, inform the user in Portuguese and ask if they want to retry or proceed without backup:
-      - "O backup das pastas privadas falhou: [erro].
-Deseja tentar novamente, pular o backup, ou cancelar a operação?"
-      - **If user chooses to proceed without backup:** Warn them that private folder content will be lost if not backed up, and ask for explicit confirmation.
-    - After the backup succeeds, inform the user in Portuguese:
-      - "Backup das pastas privadas realizado com sucesso.
-As pastas Outputs, Internal Files e Dev Agents foram enviadas para o repositório privado."
-      - "Agora posso prosseguir com o commit que remove essas pastas do repositório público."
-  - **If the remote `private` is not configured:**
-    - Inform the user: "O remote `private` não está configurado.
-Para fazer backup das pastas privadas antes de deletá-las, configure o remote primeiro com: `git remote add private <url-do-repositorio-privado>`"
-    - **Warn the user:** "Atenção: Se prosseguir sem backup, o conteúdo das pastas privadas será perdido do repositório.
-Deseja continuar mesmo assim?"
-    - Wait for explicit user confirmation before proceeding with deletions.
-- **This step MUST execute BEFORE step 6 (executing commits) when deletions of private folders are involved.**
-- **The backup ensures private folder content is safely stored in the private repository before being removed from the public repository.**

 1) **Inspect changes**
 - Check the repository status and diff for the current workspace.